 What should I do if I want a letter of recommendation?
 First, ask me and give me plenty of time (at least a month is best).
 If it’s a second letter, I’ll probably need less time.
 Second, remind me when there’s a week left.
 I’m very busy, and it can be easy to forget this kind of thing.
 Don’t be scared to poke me and remind me about it.

-etc.)?
 It depends on the site.
-Regardless, even if you get a feed,
+Regardless, even if you get a feed, it will be

 You have to understand—I’m not your friend.
 I’m your

-fond of most of my students.)
-But I value my freedom to be myself
+I’m very fond of most of my students.)
+But I value my freedom to be

-among friends, without having to worry about workplace politics.
-Maybe
+myself among friends, without having to worry about workplace

-a year after you graduate, you can start getting to know me as an
+politics.
+Maybe a year after you graduate, you can start getting to know me

 of my life separate.